loganjbellemare/Next-weather-app/README.md

 # Next.js Weather App

 This project was an exercise in developing using Next.js, Typescript, and Tailwind CSS, and managing global state with [Jotai](https://github.com/pmndrs/jotai).
 The app features a dynamic display of the user's forecast, and location can be set to anywhere on the globe!
+Deployed site can be viewed [here](https://next-weather-app-loganjbellemare.vercel.app/)!

 ![screenshot of main page UI](./screenshots/main-UI.png)